richardcom/tp/docs/UserGuide.md

 * `findProblemReport chair` returns report containing `chair` and `fix chair`
 * `findProblemReport table chair` returns `table`, `chair`

 #### Deleting a report : `deleteProblemReport`

-Deletes the specified person from the language book.
+Deletes the specified problem report from library management system.

 Format: `deleteProblemReport INDEX`

 * Deletes the report at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed problem report list.
 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
 * `findProblemReport chair` followed by `deleteProblemReport 1` deletes the 1st report in the results of the `findProblemReport` command.`
+* `findProblemReport table` followed by `deleteProblemReport 2` deletes the 2nd report in the results of the `findProblemReport` command.`

+#### Editing a problem report : `editProblemReport`

+Edits the information of an existing problem report in the library.

+Format: `editProblemReport INDEX [s/SEVERITY] [d/DESCRIPTION]`

+* Edits the report at the specified `INDEX`.
+The index refers to the index number shown in the displayed report list.
+The index **must be a positive integer** 1, 2, 3...
+* All fields are optional but at least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Examples:
+* `editProblemReport 2 s/high d/light at the first floor is broken` Edits the severity and description of the 2nd report in the current report list.
+* `editProblemReport 3 s/low` Edits the severity of the 3rd report in the current report list.

 --------------------------------------------------------------------------------------------------------------------